I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltuserstructures/ns-fltuserstructures-_instance_aggregate_standard_information.md

 ## Members

+`NextEntryOffset`

+Byte offset of the next INSTANCE_AGGREGATE_STANDARD_INFORMATION structure if multiple structures are present in a buffer.
+This member is zero if no other structures follow this one.

 `Flags`

 Indicates whether the filter driver is a legacy filter driver or a minifilter driver.
 This member must contain one of the following flags.